A Monster at Work and Play

 We are going to cover a lot of topics on this blog, and I want to get representative pictures of Hitler up now in one post all at once so that I don't feel as if I have to keep returning to him in practically every post to show he was important or how he looked.

 Among other things, Hitler was one of the most successful authors of the 20th Century.
-Now, everyone can quibble about the fact that Nazis were obligated to buy a copy of his first book (there were two, but the second was shelved) "Mein Kampf" (which you can buy from Amazon) and keep it prominently on display somewhere, thereby vastly inflating sales.
+Now, everyone can quibble about the fact that Germans were obligated to buy a copy of his first book (there were two, but the second was shelved) called "Mein Kampf" and keep it prominently on display somewhere, thereby vastly inflating sales.
 However, be that as it may, only recently did his book become legal to sell in Germany.
 It quickly sold out - "for educational purposes."
 So, think what you will, Hitler's book sold and still sells to this day.

 Anyway, here Adolf Hitler is, once and for all, large and in charge.